 'it is a trite proverb that tall men marry little women...a man of genius marries a fool,' a habit which Murray explained as 'the effort of nature to preserve the typical medium of the race.'
 The same thought was expressed by the vast intellect of Jeeves, to explain the otherwise mysterious attractions of Bertie for all those female enthusiasts of Kant and Schopenhauer.
 The source of this proverbial belief is not certainly known; but one possibility can be ruled out.
 It did not originate in observation: humans mate homogamously (or perhaps randomly) for both stature and intelligence.Myth-busting is not just a darn good time - especially when indulged in with such gusto - but doubting our assumptions is vital to the continued development of our knowledge.
 This is also another of many instances in Dawkins's juicy compendium in which learning something new is married to lucid, entertaining writing.
 The danger of this volume, however, is its tendency to bloat the TBR list.
 I've made it a rule to only jot down my desired titles at this point, and not engage in any impulse buying.
 We'll see how long that holds!
 Here are my other posts related to The Oxford Book of Modern Science Writing 1, 2.

-I have also begun Stanislas Dehaene's recent book Reading in the Brain and it is packed to the gills with information about how the brain accomplishes the act you are performing right now - reading.
+I have also begun Stanislas Dehaene's recent book Reading in the Brain and, speaking of gills, it is packed to them with information about how the brain accomplishes the act you are performing right now - reading.
 An accessible and engagingly written volume.
 I tore through the first 60 pages.
-More to come on that soon.
+More on that soon.